Mormon Temple Ceremony - Mormon-Temple-Ceremony.com - all about Mormon Temples, LDS Temples, and Temple Ceremonies

 • While the Temple is a house of worship, it is not where we meet on Sundays.
 Sunday worship is held in local church building which are far more common than temples (there are many thousands of church buildings and less than 200 temples around the world).
 Attendance at the Temple can take place from Tuesday through Saturday.

-• There are several ordinances that take place in the temple, including temple marriage, proxy baptisms for the dead (vicarious baptisms - "retroactive" is not the correct term), and "the Endowment."
-Those who speak of the "Mormon Temple Ceremony" usually mean the Endowment, a ceremony of instruction and covenant making in which members learn about the Creation and the role of Jesus Christ as our Savior, and make sacred covenants to follow Him throughout their lives.
+• There are several "ordinances" or rites - key parts of Mormon temple ceremonies - that take place in the temple, including the ceremony of temple marriage, proxy baptisms for the dead (vicarious baptisms - "retroactive" is not the correct term), and "the Endowment."
+The Endowment is what people often mean when they speak of the Mormon temple ceremony, though there are several ceremonies.
+The Endowment is a ceremony of instruction and covenant making in which members learn about the Creation and the role of Jesus Christ as our Savior, and make sacred covenants to follow Him throughout their lives.

 • Special white clothing is worn during the Endowment to symbolize purity and service before the Lord.